25 Best Maui Snorkeling Spots & Beach Guide

 VIDEO, Photos, Directions, Facilities & More - click here

-Honolua Bay is a protected marine sanctuary and one of the most beautiful places to snorkel on Maui!
-To reach the beach, you’ll need to follow a 5 minute path through a tropical rain forest and if you had any worries, they’ll melt away as you gaze in awe at the giant plants along the path and listen to the murmurings of the resident chicken flocks.
-The bay is bordered by a beach full of large smooth stones.
-There is no sand to speak of.
-In calm weather, this bay hosts snorkelers and divers, but when there is a swell coming through, the surf goes off at Honolua Bay!
-Check the Maui snorkeling conditions before you drive there.
+Honolua Bay is a protected marine sanctuary and one of the most pristine places to snorkel on Maui!
+To reach the beach, you’ll follow a short path through a lush jungle unique to this area.
+And if you had any worries, we guarantee they’ll melt away as you gaze in awe at the giant plants along the path and listen to the murmurings of the resident chicken flocks.
+The bay at Honolua is bordered by a beach of large smooth stones.
+There is no sand here, making Honolua Bay more of an activity than your typical beach day on Maui.

 Both sides of the bay boast a well established coral reef with great Hawaiian marine life.
-You are likely to see peacock groupers, butterflyfish, yellow tang, Moorish idols, and occasionally a manta ray or octopus!
-Turtles are seen here occasionally, as well.
-Because fresh water is entering to mix with the salt water in Honolua Bay, in some places the underwater world looks wavy – a bit like when water streams down your windshield in a car wash.
+You are likely to see peacock groupers, butterflyfish, yellow tang, Moorish idols, and even the occasional manta ray or octopus!
+Turtles are spotted here as well.
+Because fresh water is entering to mix with the salty ocean water in Honolua Bay, in some areas you may notice that the underwater world looks wavy – a bit like when water streams down your windshield in a car wash!

-Get into the water by going off the old boat ramp on the right hand side.
-At the shoreline, the bottom is covered with rocks.
-The ramp and the rocks beyond are very slippery, so take your time.
-For your comfort, float as soon as you can, and then push out to check out the fish!
-The beach is made up of large, smooth, round rocks.
-Though beautiful, it is not super comfortable to rest on.
+The best way to into the water here is by use of the old boat ramp on the right hand side of the beach.
+At the shoreline, the bottom is covered with rocks, which can make getting into the water a bit more difficult.
+Remember to wait until you're in the water to put your fins on.
+The ramp and the rocks beyond the water line are very slippery, so take your time.
+For your comfort, float as soon as you can, and then push out to check out the incredible marine life!

 The ‘aina (land) surrounding Honolua Bay is maintained by a man named Uncle Jimmy.
 If he is there when you are, and you have the time to sit and talk story, he has some incredible tales and history to share.
-If you want a big mahalo, leave a tip for Uncle Jimmy on your way out; it’s a nice exchange for all the upkeep he does on the beach and trail, and for keeping an eye on people’s cars.
+If you feel called to share some aloha in gratitude for his stewardship, leave a tip for Uncle Jimmy on your way out; it’s a nice exchange for all the upkeep he does on the beach and trail, and for keeping an eye on people’s cars.

-For more information on how to access Honolua Bay and snorkeling tips, check out our recent blog ‘Honolua Bay Snorkeling Adventure‘.
+For more information on how to access Honolua Bay, snorkeling tips and imagery, check out our blog ‘Honolua Bay Snorkeling Adventure‘.

 Honolua Bay Snorkel Rentals